BenKluger/BenKluger/README.md

 ### Hi there!

 I'm a student in the Computer Science department of Queens College.
-I hope to graduate December 2022 with a BS in CS and a minor in Math.
+I hope to graduate May 2023 with a BS in CS and a minor in Mathematics.

-Below you will find several repositories for both my personal and class projects.
+Below you will find several repositories for my personal and class projects.

 Enjoy!